 Moreover, platinum also reduces corrosion by sea water on ships and prevents the growth and accumulation of Marine life, which solves a vexing problem for seafarers.

 Nano Tungsten Carbide – The Platinum-like Catalyst In nature, platinum group elements together with gold and silver are known as precious metal elements.
-Platinum family has platinum, iridium, rhodium, and palladium.
-The most important value of platinum is not that it is platinum jewelry, but that it is an important industrial catalyst, such as in […]
+The platinum family has platinum, iridium, rhodium, and palladium.
+The most important value of platinum is not that it is platinum jewelry, but that it is an important industrial catalyst, such as […]

 The South American Indians knew platinum from an early age, and it is often found in sand grains in the form of natural platinum in nature.
 When the Spaniards arrived in South America, they called the natural platinum “Little silver” and brought it to Europe for the first time from Ulloa.
 The “Litter Silver” is […]

 Why Platinum Is The Most Expensive Metal?
 The platinum-group metals can be described as refractory metals because of their high melting points.
-This group comprises platinum, osmium, iridium, ruthenium, rhodium and palladium, i. e., metals which have properties similar to those of platinum.
-The metals in this group are quite scarce and expensive, such as […]
+This group comprises platinum, osmium, iridium, ruthenium, rhodium, and palladium, i.e., metals that have properties similar to those of platinum.
+The metals in this group are quite scarce and expensive, such as platinum, […]